Sulav182/in-vehicle-security/README.md

 This lab uses the kali-linux virtual machine (VM) with Ardiono IDE installed.
 The learning objective of this lab is for students to get familiar with the concept of secure in-vehicle communication.
 After finishing the lab, students should be able to gain a first-hand experience on the use of cryptographic techniques for securing in-vehicle communication.
 We will use the [a can bus shield](https://github.com/Seeed-Studio/Seeed_Arduino_CAN),[a crypto](https://www.arduino.cc/reference/en/libraries/crypto/) and [a adafruit library](https://github.com/adafruit/Adafruit_LiquidCrystal) in this lab.

 The testbed consists of three Arduino Uno (Rev3) controllers.
 Each one is equipped with a CAN-BUS Shield (V2), and they are all connected on a serial bus.
 This setup simulates an in-vehicle network with three Electronic Control Units (ECUs) communicating using the CAN bus protocol.
 The ECUs are marked Alice, Bob and Charlie.
-Their’s CAN IDs are 01 for Alice, 02 for Bob, and 03 for Charlie.
 We assume that Alice and Bob are legitimate ECUs and Charlie was recently introduced by the attacker.

 ![alt Setup](https://raw.githubusercontent.com/Sulav182/in-vehicle-security/main/img/setup.jpg)
 ## Hardware Setup